NEWTOMS2/NEWTOMS-cxvision/README.md

 ## What does the solution do?

 The solution allows you to define two zones in each video, a waiting zone (Dwell) and a service zone.
-This allows you to measure how long a person takes in queue (waiting zone) and how long it takes while being served (service zone).
+This allows you to measure how long a person takes in a queue (waiting zone) and how long it takes while being served (service zone).

 ![Cxvision gif](./imgs/cxvision.gif)